-David Parker makes a simple shelf and installs strong webbing straps to stow a scuba tank securely in his boat’s cockpit
+David Parker makes a simple shelf and installs strong webbing straps to stow a scuba tank securely in one of his boat’s cabins

 On smaller boats, stowage space is always at a premium and while general gear can usually be packed in lockers it’s the bulkier items which sometimes have you scratching your head to find space for them.